Pennsylvania State Trooper Benjamin Toth, Accused Of Paying Prostitutes For Sex, Was Turned In By His Wife

 — Brianna Strunk (@bstrunknews) June 6, 2019

-The case has also attracted considerable attention from local news outlet, even generating a controversial moment last week when Benjamin Toth’s lawyer complained that media had taken up all of the parking outside the courthouse, forcing them to walk a greater distance.
-Reporters claimed that there were only one media van in parking spaces at the time.
+The case has also attracted considerable attention from local news outlets, even generating a controversial moment last week when Benjamin Toth’s lawyer complained that media had taken up all of the parking outside the courthouse, forcing them to walk a greater distance.
+Reporters claimed that there was only one media van in parking spaces at the time.